 A criminal investigation was launched by the Siena Public Prosecutor into the transactions entered into by MPS with Deutsche Bank and certain unrelated transactions entered into by MPS with other parties.
 Such investigation was moved in summer 2014 from Siena to the Milan Public Prosecutors as a result of a change in the alleged charges being investigated.
 On 16 February 2016, the Milan Public Prosecutors issued a request of committal to trial against Deutsche Bank and six current and former employees.
 The committal process concluded with a hearing on 1 October 2016, during which the Milan court committed all defendants in the criminal proceedings to trial.
 Deutsche Bank's potential exposure is for administrative liability under Italian Legislative Decree n.
 231/2001 and for civil vicarious liability as an employer of current and former Deutsche Bank employees who are being criminally prosecuted.
-A verdict is not expected before late October or November 2019.
+On 8 November 2019 the Criminal Court in Milan delivered its verdicts in the MPS trial, finding five former employees and one current employee guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
+Deutsche Bank AG was found liable under Italian Legislative Decree n.
+231/2001 and the Court ordered the seizure of alleged profits of € 64.9 million and a fine of € 3 million.
+The sentences and fines are not due until the conclusion of any appeal process.
+The reasons for the verdicts will be provided in the first week of February 2020 and the parties then have 45 days to file an appeal.